bmeaut/grainautline/docs/usermanual.md

 * Select and run the processor "Fill Holes".

 Now you have a clean set of blobs which represent the grains in the image.
 This can be used for further statistical and classification tasks, but they are out of scope of the GrainAutLine application.

+### Compare results with older PSD and apply corrections

+* Load the reference PSD you do not want to modify.
+* Select the PsdCompare processor and run it.
+It will store the reference PSD.
+* Load the other PSD you want to edit during the comparison.
+* Move all borders into the Aux (so you can edit them): with an empty Aux, select the AddSubAux processor, select the property "Move result to aux" and run a subtraction.
+(This will subtract nothing, but after that, move all the boundaries to the Aux.)
+* Select the PsdCompare processor.
+(Currently, you need to run it with unchecked "Store referenced PSD" to make the reference appear.)
+* Modify layer opacities as follows: turn off Blobs and Selection, make Original image half transparent (makes it darker).
+Now you can work on Aux to apply corrections while seeing the reference on the layer "refPSD".